 The choke chain or similar action of the slip lead, is a punishment based training method to (supposedly) stop or reduce pulling on the lead.
 Choke chains are commonly seen on large dogs such as German Shepherds.

 Greyhounds, Salukis and Lurchers often wear special collars that are wider due to the dogs physique.
 Their wide necks and similar sized heads make it easy for normal collars to come off.
-The martingale types pull tighter when the lead is pulled meaning that they tend not to come off when fitted properly.
+The wider martingale types pull tighter when the lead is pulled meaning that they tend not to come off when fitted properly.

 Another alternative is the citronella collar.
-This type of collar is battery operated and either activated by sound or vibration.
+This type is battery operated and either activated by sound or vibration.
 Sound activated citronella collars are not suitable where they can be activated by anything other than the dog wearing the collar, such as neighbouring dogs.

-Ultrasonic collars emit a high resonance tone which cannot be heard by the human ear but due to the dogs superior hearing, they are ‘punished’ by the ultrasonic sound whenever the collar is triggered.
+Ultrasonic variants emit a high resonance tone which cannot be heard by the human ear, but due to the dogs superior hearing, they are ‘punished’ by the ultrasonic sound whenever it is triggered.
 Similar units can also be purchased that you situate in your house or garden and not worn.